-Many who have heard of pet hip dysplasia think that it is a condition that only certain breeds, particularly German Shepherds.
-While that particular breed is well known for hip dysplasia, the condition is not limited to German Shepherds and Alsatian dogs.
+Many who have heard of pet hip dysplasia think that it is a condition of only certain breeds, particularly German Shepherds.
+While that particular breed is well known for hip dysplasia, the condition is not limited to German Shepherds.
 Hip dysplasia can occur in any breed, leading to significant pain, limited mobility, and reduced quality of life.

 Pet Hip Dysplasia Defined